Meet Our Massage Therapists

-*Appointments may be cancelled online or by calling (509) 943-8416 at least 24 hours in advance.
-Appointments cancelled or changed less than 24 hours in advance may be subject to a no-show charge.
+*Appointments may be canceled online or by calling (509) 943-8416 at least 24 hours in advance.
+Appointments canceled or changed less than 24 hours in advance may be subject to a no-show charge.

 Where do I change and what do I wear for a massage?

-Does my insurance pay for massage and how does payment work?
+Does my insurance pay for the massage and how does payment work?

 Do you do deep tissue massage?

-All of our therapists are trained in Deep Tissue Massage Technique.
+All of our therapists are trained in Deep Tissue Massage techniques.
 However, this might not be the best treatment for all clients.
-Certain situations such as your first massage, after an injury or strain, if you take certain prescription drugs, and/or if you are inactive might preclude a Deep Tissue Massage treatment.
-Other gentle types of body work can still have powerful results; your Therapist will create a treatment plan with you for your needs and goals.
+Certain situations such as your first message, after an injury or strain, if you take certain prescription drugs, and/or if you are inactive might preclude a Deep Tissue Massage treatment.
+Other gentle types of bodywork can still have powerful results; your Therapist will create a treatment plan with you for your needs and goals.

-Should I get massage only when I am sore?
+Should I get a massage only when I am sore?

 Massage can help your recovery time when your muscles are sore, can reduce pain, and help heal muscle injuries, but preventative massage can boost your immune system, increase circulation, improve range of motion, help eliminate metabolic waste, and reduce stress hormone levels.

-Can people who are not members get massage at the club?
+Can people who are not members get a massage at the club?

-The general public is welcome to receive massage at Columbia Basin Racquet Club.
+The general public is welcome to receive a massage at CBRC Health & Wellness Clinic.
 If you plan on using the club facilities (i.e. hot tub or exercise equipment) before or after a massage treatment, a guest fee will apply.

 Can my child get a massage at the club?

-We do not recommend children under 16 to have massage unless recommended by a physician.
-This is due to the fact that the child’s muscle, ligament, and tendon structures continue to develop at this young age.
+We do not recommend children under 16 to have a massage unless recommended by a physician.
+This is because the child’s muscle, ligament, and tendon structures continue to develop at this young age.
 If approved by the therapist, you may have your child receive a massage, but you must remain present in the room.

-* Note: Appointments may be cancelled online or by calling (509) 943-8416 at least 24 hours in advance.
-Appointments cancelled or changed less than 24 hours in advance may be subject to a no-show charge.
+* Note: Appointments may be canceled online or by calling (509) 943-8416 at least 24 hours in advance.
+Appointments canceled or changed less than 24 hours in advance may be subject to a no-show charge.